 So when you walk around – or better yet hop on a sightseeing bus so you can have a closer look at the detail of some of these buildings without bumping into fellow pedestrians – you’re not just looking at bricks and mortar you’re looking at a world class city that burst almost out of nowhere over a few hundred years on account of its proximity to the sea.

 Another, more modern, topic of Liverpool’s landscape that has been much discussed in the local news is the ambitious plans for Liverpool’s North End and the Ten Streets – the fairly neglected-looking industrial No Man’s Land in between Princes Dock next to the Pier Head and the fabulous Titanic Hotel at Stanley Dock.
 A ‘Cultural Enterprise Industry Hub’ the proposals called it.

 |Stanley Dock down to the Pier Head (Place North West)|

 I have mixed feelings over this.
-On the one hand, there’s a growing resentment towards the local authorities giving so much free reign to developers to throw up luxury apartments, student accommodation, and to rip down much loved and historical facades (the Futurist Cinema and former Harland & Wolff HQ – later the White Star Café – just being two).
+On the one hand, there’s a growing resentment towards the local authorities giving so much free reign to developers to throw up luxury apartments, student accommodation, and to rip down much loved and historical facades (these below being just two).

 I really enjoy – and have mentioned before – a blog by Ronnie Hughes called A Sense of Place.
 I just love his knowledge and attitude – celebrating those places and spaces that are very much ‘for the people’.
 It’s a real blog.
-I think about some of the things that Ronnie says in his blog posts and then I think about how I feel personally about the Ten Streets and the dock area north of the Pier Head being ‘meddled’ with – the network of streets being workplace and home to so many of my family that went before me.
+I think about some of the things that Ronnie says in his blog posts and then I think about how I feel personally about the Ten Streets and the area north of the Pier Head being ‘meddled’ with – the network of streets being workplace and home to so many of my family that went before me.